elvisvidal/todo-analogjs/README.md

 Execute `npx prisma migrate dev` to apply database migrations.

+You can run `npx prisma studio` to watch updates on your database with [Prisma](https://www.prisma.io/).

 ## 🚀 Development

 Run `npm start` for a dev server.
 Navigate to `http://localhost:5173/`.
 The application automatically reloads if you change any of the source files.